 In the meantime….here’s a short account of the journey Brymbo Heritage Group (now Brymbo Heritage Trust) has been taking over recent years.

 So our project is steadily coming together.
-Back in 2013 we secured 3 years of funding from the Heritage Lottery Fund to build the momentum for our plans to develop, for them to evolve, for them to take shape – with your involvement.
+Back in 2013 we secured 3 years of funding from the National Lottery Heritage Fund to build the momentum for our plans to develop, for them to evolve, for them to take shape – with your involvement.

-In March 2017 we secured £2 million from the BIG Lottery’s Create Your Space programme to support ideas we’d worked on with residents and partners to make the ex-industrial landscapes in and around Brymbo more accessible to use as public open space, and to better connect people to them.
+In March 2017 we secured £2 million from the National Lottery Community Fund’s Create Your Space programme to support ideas we’d worked on with residents and partners to make the ex-industrial landscapes in and around Brymbo more accessible to use as public open space, and to better connect people to them.
 This image shows the scope of this 7 year project – we call it ‘Roots to Shoots’:

-In September 2017 we secured the first £840,000 of more than £4.9 million we’ve requested from the Heritage Lottery Fund to establish ‘Brymbo Heritage Area’ as a mix of visitor attraction, learning centre, lettable space and events venue.
+In September 2017 we secured the first £840,000 of more than £4.9 million we’ve requested from the National Lottery Heritage Fund to establish ‘Brymbo Heritage Area’ as a mix of visitor attraction, learning centre, lettable space and events venue.
 This first chunk of funding is covering the costs of working out the detail, designs and costs to bring the plan to life.
-We hope to secure the balance in early 2020 so that we can be fully open during 2021.
+We hope to secure the balance in early 2020 so that we can be fully open during 2023.

 The fossil forest is benefitting from a grant of £128,000 from the Welsh Government’s Rural Community Development Fund.
-This building got planning consent in August 2018 and we’re on track to erect a structure to cover a section of the fossil forest over the Winter, opening in Spring 2019, and allowing a programme of indoor excavation to then take place.
+This building achieved planning consent in August 2018 and we’re on track to erect a structure to cover a section of the fossil forest over the next few months, opening later in the Summer this year, and allowing a programme of indoor excavation to then take place.
 The image below shows the concept we’re working with – shipping containers and funky colours to link this wonder of natural history from 300 million years ago with our living memories of the 20th century steelworks:

 Join us on an open day to find out more.
 Better still, be impatient and give us a call, demand to know what the crack is, and put your thoughts into the mix.
 Together, let’s make it even more ace.